toast-riot/toast-riot/README.md

 - Although I know JavaScript, I can’t use it practically (eg. I can’t make a website, but I can use it to edit a website via DevTools)
 - I have an extremely slow PC, and I do not have any good tools for code editing.
 (I have VSCode, but I do not know how to use it to easily make CSS code or a website) Am I supposed to code in it and paste into a website’s code, or can I automate or integrate something so my code automatically runs on the website?

 In short, I could do with talking to someone who has more experience than me for even just 30 minutes.
+Looking for a friend here.